-- Students will develop an understanding of the basic differences between the various types of brain scans. - Students will develop skills in the viewing and interpretation of brain images. - Students will learn to differentiate features on an image that are clinically meaningful from those that are irrelevant or artifact. - Students will build on existing knowledge of brain anatomy to understand how to identify key anatomical features in brain images.
+- Students will develop an understanding of the basic differences between the various types of brain scans. - Students will develop skills in viewing and interpreting brain images. - Students will learn to differentiate features on an image that are clinically meaningful from those that are irrelevant or artifact. - Students will build on existing knowledge of brain anatomy to understand how to identify key anatomical features in brain images.

-• Students will develop an understanding of how various brain pathologies and conditions appear in structural, functional, and hybrid brain images.
+Students will develop an understanding of how various brain pathologies and conditions appear in structural, functional, and hybrid brain images.